TXTH is a simple text file with text commands to simulate a header for files unsupported by vgmstream, mainly headerless audio.

 loop_end_sample and will always convert as bytes-to-samples, though.

-Priority is left-to-right.
+Priority is left-to-right only, due to technical reasons it doesn't handle proper math priority.
 Do add brackets though, they are accounted for and if they are implemented in the future your .txth will break with impunity.

 # normal priority data_size = @0x10 * 0x800 + 0x800 # also works data_size = (@0x10 + 1) * 0x800 # same as above but don't do this # (may become @0x10 + (1 * 0x800) in the future data_size = @0x10 + 1 * 0x800 # doesn't work at the moment, so reorder as (1 * 0x800) + @0x10 data_size = @0x10 + (1 * 0x800) # fails, wrong bracket count data_size = (@0x10 + 1 * 0x800 # fails, wrong bracket count data_size = )@0x10 + 1 * 0x800